Quantum Entanglement as the Origin of the Gravitational Constant: Deriving the Planck Scale in the Selection-Stitch Model

 vacuum lattice relative to the standard Planck scale.

-In standard natural units (c = = 1), the Planck length is defined such that the gravita-
+In standard natural units (c = = 1), the Planck length l

-tional constant equals the Planck area, G
+itational constant identically equals the Planck area: G

 N